devops329/devops/instruction/jestBasics/jestBasics.md

 🔑 **Key points**

 - Jest is a commonly used, richly featured, unit testing framework.
-- Jest is easy to install and well supported in Visual Studio code.
+- Jest is easy to install and well-supported in Visual Studio Code.
-- Jest has all of the primitives you need to successfully write unit tests.
+- Jest has all the primitives you need to successfully write unit tests.

 ---